Fulguritude/Schelling-Games-Engine/README.md

 #### Import/export

 I made a png and gif export feature, and you can export a view of a single type or all types simultaneously.
-However, the gif export is pretty slow and takes a LOT of resources from the machine, generally freezing it except for the step logging print...
+However, the gif export is pretty slow and takes a LOT of resources from the machine, generally even freezing other apps, except for the step logging print...
+I think both `nx.draw` and Kivy are responsible to some extent.

-The source of the issue seems to be the `nx.draw` function: I tried `os.nice`, I tried polluting with `sleep` (even pretty long ones), I tried multithreading.
-None of that works: I suspect networkx is just not that well implemented.
-I do have a rendered graph caching mechanism that makes things a bit better.
-Maybe one day it'll make me mad enough that I make a GPU-based Python graph library...

 I've considered a "simulation save/load feature", that I might implement sometime.